-If you've ever tried to share a bed with a Golden Retriever–or, who are we kidding, even a tiny dog—you know they take up a ton of space!
-Between their size, their love for stretching out into everyone's personal space, the room they need to play and exercise, and their stuff (like a dog bed or dog toys), dogs need a solid amount of room to live a happy, healthy life.
+If you've ever tried to share a bed with a golden retriever—or even a tiny dog—you know they take up a ton of space.
+Between their size, their love for stretching out into everyone's personal space, the room they need to play and exercise, and their stuff (such as a dog bed or dog toys), dogs need a solid amount of room to live a happy, healthy life.

 Owning a Cat Is More Affordable

 Once you own the pet, there are plenty of expenses you will have to incur, from supplies to caretakers.
-Because dogs have a tendency to, ahem, destroy their toys, they have to be made from much... tougher (and much more expensive) materials.
-Cat toys are relatively cheap to buy and even cheaper to DIY!
+Because dogs have a tendency to destroy their toys, they have to be made from much tougher (and much more expensive) materials—or replaced often.
+Cat toys are relatively cheap to buy and even cheaper (and easy) to DIY.

-- Plenty of exercise is absolutely vital to a dog's health–but getting two or three walks a day can be tough when you have a full-time job.
-Considering the average dog walker charges $15 to $20 for a 20-minute walk, costs can add up quick.
-Cats, however, are perfectly content lounging, napping, and playing with their toys while you work the day away.
-Bonus if you have two kitties–they'll keep each other entertained.Continue to 3 of 10 below.
+Plenty of exercise is absolutely vital to a dog's health, but getting two or three walks a day can be tough when you have a full-time job.
+Considering the average dog walker charges $15 to $20 for a 20-minute walk, costs can add up quickly.
+Cats, however, are perfectly content lounging, napping, and playing with their toys at home alone while you work the day away.
+It's even better if you have two kitties since they'll keep each other entertained.Continue to 3 of 10 below.

 Cats Are Perfectly Content Indoors

-It's virtually impossible for dogs to have an indoors-only lifestyle–they need a lot of exercise, plenty of walks and time spent outdoors to live happy, healthy lives.
+It's virtually impossible for dogs to have an indoors-only lifestyle; they need a lot of exercise, plenty of walks, and time spent outdoors to live happy and healthy lives.
 But if you don't have a yard or access to parks, or have limited mobility, this may present a major challenge.

 Not only are cats much safer indoors, but they're perfectly happy perched next to a window or curled up in a sunny spot on the couch.
-Simply crack a window for some fresh air (but make sure it's not open... wide enough for kitty to escape!) and she'll be totally content watching birds and bugs all day long.Continue to 5 of 11 below.
+Simply crack a window for some fresh air (but make sure it's not open wide enough for kitty to escape), and your cat will be totally content watching birds and bugs all day long.Continue to 4 of 10 below.

 Cats Are Quieter

 While cats certainly do make some noise—especially at night, when many cats are most active—meows and purrs tend to be pretty quiet.
-It goes without being said that meowing and purring is super cute, but the coolest part?
-After awhile, you'll begin to recognize what your cat's meows... actually mean; you'll learn how to differentiate a meow that means "I'm hungry" from a meow that means "Cuddle me, human!"Continue to 6 of 11 below.
+Meowing and purring are cute, but even better, you'll begin to recognize what your cat's meows actually mean.
+You'll learn how to differentiate a meow that means "I'm hungry" from a meow that means "Cuddle me!"Continue to 5 of 10 below.

 Kittens Require Less Work Than Puppies

 Both puppies and kittens require an incredible amount of time, energy, and attention.
-Between getting them comfortable in their new home, introducing them to their new diet, and starting some preliminary training, you may be a little bit sleep deprived during the first few weeks with your new pup or kitten.
+Between getting it comfortable in its new home, introducing it to its new diet, and starting some preliminary training, you may be a little bit sleep-deprived during the first few weeks with your new pup or kitten.

-Puppies need ongoing training (especially for potty training), but once kittens are weaned from their mothers and have learned the basics of using the litter box, they can be left at home... unsupervised during the day.
-Want to be extra safe?
-Put your kitty in a room where she can't get into mischief while you're gone.
-It'll keep her wrangled in one safe space and, due to her smaller size, she won't be able to cause much (if any) damage from being contained.Continue to 7 of 11 below.
+Do you want to be extra safe?
+Put your kitty in a room where it can't get into mischief while you're gone.
+It'll keep the kitty wrangled in one safe space and, due to its smaller size, it won't be able to cause much (if any) damage from being contained.Continue to 6 of 10 below.

 Cats Keep Pests at Bay